PGPHarvard/FAQ/learn_more.md

 ## Specimens/Sequencing
 ### In what order are participants sequenced?
 Once you have passed the enrollment requirements for participation in the PGP, there are no selection or prioritization criteria other than "the ability to give a sample at a collection event" that determine whether a participant would potentially have a genome sequenced and returned to them.
-There is no prioritization in response to donations, and also no prioritization based on when a participant joined the project (i.e. there is no "queue").
+There is no prioritization in response to donations, and also no prioritization based on when a participant joined the project (i.e. **there is no "queue"**).
 Sequencing is still a costly and time-consuming process, and it occurs as resources are available.

 While we don’t prioritize sequencing in return for donations, participants are welcome to [pursue sequencing through third parties and donate their data to the PGP](http://arep.med.harvard.edu/gmc/genome_services.html); or participate in the [recently announced sequencing opportunity for PGP participants through Veritas Genetics](http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.htm).

-### What will I receive from the Harvard PGP when I get my genome sequence?
+### What information will be provided to me if my genome is sequenced through the PGP?
+Please note that, due to funding and staffing constraints, we are not yet able to sequence all enrolled individuals.

 When our project produces genome data for a participant, this typically means:
    * Full "genome" sequence data, not genotyping.
+(See the Biostars.org answer ["Difference Between Genotyping And Resequencing"](https://www.biostars.org/p/5197/) for an explanation of the difference)
    * Raw data access is provided to participants, in the format we received from the sequencing provider.
    * We also currently provide a semi-automated genome report that describes reported effects for some variants within the genome data.
    * This report is NOT clinical: it is limited in scope and may contain errors.
 The database of knowledge for genome variants is incomplete, and some reported effects are erroneous.
    * As described in our consent, genome data will become public 30 days after your have private access.
 Additional technical files may become public without additional notice.
    * When public, your genome data is associated with your "public profile".
    * Currently, our genomes are produced by Complete Genomics.
-Technical details about their raw data files are here: http://www.completegenomics.com/customer-support/documentation/100357139-2/
+Technical details about their raw data files can be found in their [documentation](http://www.completegenomics.com/customer-support/documentation/100357139-2/).
    * We share a genome's raw "sequence" data (variant and coverage information).
 Large technical files might not be in the initial release.
 If/when we do make additional files public, you'll have access to these by virtue of knowing your participant ID.

 ## Can the Harvard PGP help with my health problems?